Mexican prosecutor says he was unjustly fired as graft dispute brews

-MEXICO CITY, Oct 25 (Reuters) - A prosecutor who led an investigation into a graft scandal involving the campaign of Mexican President Enrique Pena Nieto said on Wednesday that he was fired without justification, as the Senate prepares to vote on whether to reinstate him.
+MEXICO CITY (Reuters) - A prosecutor who led an investigation into a graft scandal involving the campaign of Mexican President Enrique Pena Nieto said on Wednesday he was fired without justification, as the Senate prepares to vote on whether to reinstate him.

 His summary dismissal came just days after an explosive interview with newspaper Reforma in which Nieto accused Enrique Lozoya, the former boss of state oil firm Pemex and a senior member of Pena Nieto’s 2012 campaign team, of writing to him to ask that he be declared innocent of funneling Odebrecht cash into the president’s campaign.